The Vexed Question of

 Followers of Autobiography of a Yogi 1893-1952 Swami Yogananda in the West often request the ayanamsha of Swami Yogananda' s highly respected guru Shri Yukteshwar .

 Shri Yukteshwar's ayanamsha is significantly out of the range of conventional precession rates, and is used by only a very small minority of working astrologers.
+This unique navamsha may be more useful for the study of larger cosmic patterns and perhaps less applicable to individual human life events.

-I myself was attracted to Shri Yukteshwar' s ayanamsha after reading the very inspiring account of Vedic time cycles as explained by by Swami Shri Yukteswar in"The Holy Science" = Kaivalya Darshanam .
+I myself was attracted to Shri Yukteshwar's ayanamsha after reading the very inspiring account of Vedic time cycles as explained by by Swami Shri Yukteswar in "The Holy Science" = Kaivalya Darshanam .

 Unfortunately, in my practice with real people's lives in mundane earth time, I have found that Shri Yukteshwar's ayanamsha does not test out too well compared with Raman or Lahiri.